 Wang and Levy lecture extensively on design and technology as a creative medium.
-They teach courses on time, electronics, hardware, programming, inflatables and morphology at Pratt Institute, New York University and the School for Poetic Computation.
+They have taught courses on time, electronics, hardware, programming, inflatables and morphology at Pratt Institute, New York University and the School for Poetic Computation.
 Their pedagogy extends into the home/studio where they host office hours to lend a hand, or offer insight to anyone interested in figuring out how to make something themselves.

 CW&T live and work in their Brooklyn-based studio and prototyping shop along with their two young children, Pau and Tree.